 We are big shrimp lovers in our house, and these Old Bay shrimp are no exception.
 I remember being a kid, watching my mom pull the tiny legs off shrimp, mortified.
 Now — after years and years of practice, and pounds and pounds of shrimp — I am sharing our love for shrimp with our kids.
 Leg pulling, and all.

 Old Bay and seafood were made for each other.
 (No, seriously, they were — read below.)
-If you’re on the fence about steaming shrimp, let me be the first to tell you it’s incredibly simple and fast!
+Never steamed shrimp before?
+Let me be the first to tell you that steaming shrimp is incredibly simple and fast!

 - Steaming, instead of boiling, is a more gentle method of cooking shrimp.
 You’re less likely to overcook them, and they will be much more flavorful.
 (Boiling shrimp leads to a watered down flavor and rubbery texture.
 No thank you!)

 - Counterintuitive to what we thought, the shrimp were more tender and succulent without the shell on.
 I know — we couldn’t believe it, either!
 But in our side-by-side tests, the shrimp that were steamed without the shell (just the tail remained) were much more tender.

 If you cook with the shell on, the shrimp shells are being seasoned with Old Bay.
 But if you steam them with the shells removed, the actual shrimp meat is being infused with all that delicious flavor.
 Yes, please!

 - Shrimp, tails left on, shells optional: we recommend large or medium shrimp, as they cook quickly!

 - Extra virgin olive oil: To prevent the shrimp from sticking

 - Kosher salt: To season the shrimp